 In 2015, Maya found herself with a new challenge when her six-month-old son, Amit, was learning how to self-feed.
 This obstacle reignited her passion for developing a product that would not only solve the need for her son but other moms going through similar scenarios.

 Off the bat, she noticed that baby utensils aren't designed with babies in mind.
 The handles were too long and her son couldn't hold the utensil naturally.
-She decided to meltdown cheap forks to create a shorter, thicker handle.
+She decided to melt down cheap forks to create a shorter, thicker handle.
 The first mold was created out of Playdough, a common medium in a house with kids.

 The next phase was to create a set of utensils, the most expensive pair of fork and spoon she's ever invested in, a whopping $400 for a 3D printed set!
 Using her son as a guinea pig to test out the new utensils Maya noticed that the handle was on the thin side so she went back to the drawing board and designed a teardrop-shaped handle.

 She took this prototype to a Pediatric Occupational Therapist for some feedback to make sure she was developing the right product.
 The feedback was overwhelmingly positive.
-The Occupational Therapist told Maya that the [grabease utensils] "makes a great developmental product for children ages 4 months and up. grabease supports fine motor skill development and independent feeding skills."
+The Occupational Therapist told Maya that the [grabease utensils] "make a great developmental product for children ages 4 months and up. grabease supports fine motor skill development and independent feeding skills."

-The inspiration to go back in business to not only create but give back was through the social initiative she saw the Toms brand spearhead.
-When grabease was being packed and shipped Maya partnered with The Harvest Home, a non-profit organization that helps homeless pregnant women get back on their feet.
+The inspiration to go back in business to not only create but give back was through the social initiative she saw in the Toms brand spearhead.
+When grabease was being packed and shipped, Maya partnered with The Harvest Home, a non-profit organization that helps homeless pregnant women get back on their feet.

 The grabease design was immediately patented in 2016 and sent to production.
 A soft launch was introduced via Amazon to see if there was a need for the product.
-Maya designed the product with the intention that nine-month-old children and older would be using the product but to her surprise moms were excited to share photos and videos of their six-month-old babies self-feeding with the grabease.
+Maya designed the product with the intention that nine-month-old children and older would be using the product but to her surprise moms were excited to share photos and videos of their six-month-old babies self-feeding with grabease.

 Grabease was tagged by tons of moms on social media, gushing with excitement that their kids were independently eating with the utensils.

 The pivotal change for the brand was at the JPMA trade show.
-The last day of the show is open to consumers, the excitement and the crowd around the grabease booth was proof that the brand was going to be high in demand.
+The last day of the show is open to consumers and the excitement and the crowd around the grabease booth was proof that the brand was going to be high in demand.
 Shortly after, all products were sold out on Amazon as well.
 Before long, the grabease website launched!